Aliases for BCL6 Gene

 GeneCards Summary for BCL6 Gene

 BCL6 (B-Cell CLL/Lymphoma 6) is a Protein Coding gene.
-Diseases associated with BCL6 include primary cutaneous cd4+ small/medium-sized pleomorphic t-cell lymphoma and bone lymphoma.
+Diseases associated with BCL6 include intravascular large b-cell lymphoma and primary mediastinal large b-cell lymphoma.
 Among its related pathways are IL4-mediated signaling events and B Cell Receptor Signaling Pathway (WikiPathways).
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is BCL6B.

 UniProtKB/Swiss-Prot for BCL6 Gene